egmontmika/amharix.com/content/start/amharix.md

 # AmhariX
 ## Amharic Phrase & Grammar Training

-> ”There has never been a better time to start learning Amharic.
-And these materials will enable you to succeed and reach your goal.”
+> ”There has never been a better time to start learning Amharic, and these materials will enable you to succeed."

-by Egmont Mika
+By Egmont Mika